 Because Nginx is event driven, unlike apache where for each session, it creates a different thread these threads gets blocked whenever I/O needs to be performed (e.g. from network).
-Since a webserver typically handles ten of thousands of concurrent sessions, a large number of threads are required.
-This leads to high overhead and wastage of CPU cycles in doing thread context switches. nginx avoids the high overhead of context switches by keeping number of threads limited and thus make efficient use of CPU cycles.
+Since a web server typically handles ten of thousands of concurrent sessions, a large number of threads are required.
+This leads to high overhead and wastage of CPU cycles in doing thread context switches.
+Nginx avoids the high overhead of context switches by keeping a number of threads limited and thus make efficient use of CPU cycles.
 Hence it is more efficient than apache.

 Lets start configuring uwsgin and nginx for django:

 Here we assume that you have already has a working django application.
 Let the application name be 'hodor' and the path be '/home/hodor/hodo'

 1. uwsgi configuration: